Carl Frederick Wittke

 Carl Frederick Wittke, (13 November 1892 – 24 May 1971) was an American historian and academic administrator.
 He was a specialist on ethnic history in America, especially regarding the German Americans.
 He was born in Columbus, Ohio in 1892; his father was a German immigrant who owned a factory.
-In 1913 he graduated Phi Beta Kappa from Ohio State University, and took a PhD in history under Professor Charles Howard McIlwain at Harvard in 1921.
+In 1913 he graduated Phi Beta Kappa from Ohio State University, and gained a PhD in history under Professor Charles Howard McIlwain at Harvard in 1921.
 He taught history at Ohio State University (1921–37), and for a few years was chair of the history department and later, dean of the graduate school.
-He was the dean at Oberlin College (1937-1948).
+He was the dean at Oberlin College (1937–1948).
 He then became dean of the graduate school at Western Reserve University, until his retirement in 1963.